james2406/CodeFirstGirls-York2016/6-ajax/README.md

 });
 ```

-Now, to recieve and store the response we use a success option
+Now, to receive and store the response we use a success option

 ```
 $.ajax({